 But when the party arrived at Ryazan they were overwhelmed by the misery that met them:

 Many peasants had died of starvation.
 Others had fled to seek work elsewhere.
 The survivors, dull-eyed skeletons, were too weak to move.
 Tattered children with swollen stomachs, their faces blue with cold, dozed on heaps of rags inside glacial isbas.
 There was no wood, so they burned the thatch off the roofs.

-Tolstoy, Tanya & the others set to work.
-They bought firewood & organised a kitchen for baking brown bread.
+Tolstoy, Tanya and the others set to work.
+They bought firewood and organised a kitchen for baking brown bread.
 Then they set up more kitchens.
 Mothers came to feed their little children but ate nothing themselves.
-And every day Tolstoy went to the villages, drew up lists of the needy & organised the fair distribution of supplies, while his daughters (this time Masha had joined them, too) spared no effort to help.
+And every day Tolstoy went to the villages, drew up lists of the needy and organised the fair distribution of supplies, while his daughters (this time Masha had joined them, too) spared no effort to help.